Prefers-Color-Scheme Integration: Architecture, State Sync, and Validation

 Architectural Foundation & Token Mapping

 Integrating prefers-color-scheme requires a declarative approach that bridges OS-level media queries with design system token management.
-Within the broader scope of Advanced Theming & Dark Mode Implementation, this pattern establishes a deterministic cascade where semantic tokens resolve to light or dark palettes without JavaScript intervention.
+This pattern establishes a deterministic cascade where semantic tokens resolve to light or dark palettes without JavaScript intervention.
 The architecture relies on CSS custom properties scoped to :root, with @media blocks overriding values based on system preference.
 This ensures zero-latency theme application during initial paint cycles.

 The foundation uses a layered cascade to isolate base tokens from theme-specific overrides.
 By leveraging @layer, we prevent specificity collisions and maintain predictable inheritance across component boundaries.